 There are three main areas of investigation here.

-Number one, it's absolutely proof positive that Hillary Clinton violated the uh espionage act many times.
+Number one, it's absolutely proof positive that Hillary Clinton violated the Espionage Act many times.

 The evidence is overwhelming, incontrovertible, irrefutable.

-The funny part is now that we know because of their closed door testimony that it it started right in Loretta Lynch's office.
+The funny part is now that we know because of their closed-door testimony that it started right in Loretta Lynch's office.

-So if we're gonna have equal justice under the law and uh equal application of our laws, that and of course a real obstruction case that was that had real intent where real crime was committed, the espionage act, the intent to destroy the evidence with the hard line server and and deletions and and bleach, but et cetera.
+So if we're going to have equal justice under the law and equal application of our laws, that and of course a real obstruction case that had real intent where real crime was committed, the Espionage Act, the intent to destroy the evidence with the hardline server and deletions and bleach, but et cetera.

 So we have that.

-Then we have how they used the phony dossier to spy on the Trump campaign along with three spies that were recruited by Stephon or Stefan Hauper recruited to go after Papadopoulos, Carter Page and Sam Clovis.
+Then we have how they used the phony dossier to spy on the Trump campaign along with three spies that were recruited by Stefan or Stefan Halper recruited to go after Papadopoulos, Carter Page, and Sam Clovis.

-But getting in the back door of the Trump campaign through the Pfizer warrant lie and fraud, well, that's another big issue.
+But getting in the back door of the Trump campaign through the FISA warrant lie and fraud, well, that's another big issue.

-And then the third thing is how Dan Bangino, how they tried to bludgeon the president with the phony Russian Clinton paid for dossier.
+And then the third thing is how Dan Bongino, how they tried to bludgeon the president with the phony Russian Clinton paid-for dossier.

-And they that was their insurance policy just in case he won that they would unseat a a duly elected president.
+And that was their insurance policy just in case he won that they would unseat a duly elected president.

-Um how did Andrew Weisman get appointed to the special counsel of all the lawyers in America?
+How did Andrew Weissman get appointed to the special counsel of all the lawyers in America?

-Why did Bob Mueller choose Andrew Weisman, who, as your audience probably has already heard, was briefed in 2016, a year before Muller's hired about the dossier and its political origins.
+Why did Bob Mueller choose Andrew Weissman, who, as your audience probably has already heard, was briefed in 2016, a year before Mueller's hired, about the dossier and its political origins?

-So in other words, you have a guy investigating Trump, charged with investigating Trump with a terrible legal reputation.
+So, in other words, you have a guy investigating Trump, charged with investigating Trump, with a terrible legal reputation, Andrew Weissman, who's appointed by Mueller.

 You know what I'm talking about.